researchdata-se/docs.researchdata.se/docs/metadata/landing-page.md

 # Landing page metadata

-To make the metadata as machine-readable as possible, the metadata should be exposed in a structured format like schema.org JSON-LD, which is a widely used standard for representing structured data on the web.
+To make the metadata as machine-readable as possible, the metadata should be exposed in a structured format like Schema.org JSON-LD, which is a widely used standard for representing structured data on the web.

-This allows search engines and other applications to easily understand and index the metadata, improving discoverability and accessibility.
+This will allow search engines and other applications to easily interpret and index the metadata, improving discoverability and accessibility.

-There is also some additional ways to provide the metadata on the landing page using HTML meta tags and HTTP headers.
+There are also some additional ways for providing the metadata on the landing page: using HTML meta tags and HTTP headers.

 ## HTML meta tags
-The metadata can be included in the HTML of the landing page using meta and link tags.
-This is a common practice for search engine optimization (SEO) and can help improve the visibility of the dataset in search results.
+The metadata may be embedded in the HTML source of the landing page using `<meta>` and `<link>` tags.
+This is a common practice for search engine optimization (SEO) and can help improving the visibility of the dataset in search results.

 ### Example
 ```html